Abu Dhabi (United Arab Emirates) Flag Abu Dhabi (United Arab Emirates)

 In winter months, morning fog can significantly reduce visibility.
 This can cause flight delays and road hazards.

 Take extra care if you're driving.
-Plan your travel in advance.
+Plan your travel in advance and follow the advice of local authorities.

 Severe weather